Lee-moran/emergency-code/README.md

 ---
 ## Project Overview
-SupportNGOs is a multi-brand, ecommerce full stack project built using Django, Python, JavaScript and Bootstrap 4.
-The site is deployed to Heroku, SupportNGOs is a RealEstate site that links the consumer to the major NGO catergories.
+Hand of Empathy is a multi-brand, ecommerce full stack project built using Django, Python, JavaScript and Bootstrap 4.
+The site is deployed to Heroku, Hand of Empathy is a RealEstate site that links the consumer to the major NGO catergories.
 Where a user can select the prefered category donate to that prefered charity.

 ## User Experience